-Some families open a present on Christmas Eve; others host a secret Santa celebration for a larger group.
-The white elephant exchange combines these traditions with an even-more-enjoyable twist: Each person brings a wrapped white elephant gift—often a quirky item or gag gift—with no tag.
+Some families open a present on Christmas Eve, and others host a Secret Santa celebration for a larger group.
+The white elephant exchange combines these traditions with an even more enjoyable twist: Each person brings a wrapped white elephant gift—often a quirky item or gag gift—with no tag.
 Once gathered, everyone draws a number.
-Going in order, each person selects a gift either from the pile, which is immediately unwrapped, or “steals” another person’s already chosen gift.
+Going in order, each person either selects a gift from the pile and immediately unwraps it, or “steals” another person’s already opened gift.
 Just be careful not to start a family feud, as competition for the most desired gifts can be fierce!

 Open Christmas crackers

 If you’re wondering why British Christmas movies always include someone wearing a paper crown, it’s because of the popular English Christmas cracker tradition.
 They’re not crackers that you eat, though.
-These are wrapped cylinders that hold a toy prize, a paper hat, and a family-friendly joke.
+These are wrapped cylinders that hold a toy prize, a paper hat and a family-friendly joke.
 They’re quite silly but really fun for kids to open on Christmas Eve.
 Two children can open one together, each taking a side and pulling.
 The cracker will make a loud pop, and whoever’s left with the bigger half gets to read the joke or win the prize.
 Then everyone in the family, even your grouchy uncle, has to wear a hat.
-While you’re all cackling with laughter, check out these Christmas memes you’ll want to share.

 Have a book exchange

-Another twist on the “one gift on Christmas Eve” idea is the Jolabokaflod or “Christmas Book Flood,” a Christmas Eve tradition popular in Iceland.
+Another twist on the “one gift on Christmas Eve” idea is the Jolabokaflod, or “Christmas Book Flood,” a Christmas Eve tradition popular in Iceland.
 Each member of the family receives a new book on Christmas Eve and can spend the evening engrossed in reading.
 Although that might sound like a solitary pursuit on such a family-focused holiday, it can be a bonding experience to gather around the fire or the Christmas tree and snuggle together, everyone reading their own tale.
-It’s a quiet, meditative take on a holiday that often involves too much hustle and bustle.
-After a while, everyone can take a break for a mini book club to discuss one another’s stories and whether or not they like them.
-Start with the best Christmas books.
+It’s a quiet, meditative take on a holiday that often involves a lot of hustle and bustle.
+After a while, everyone can take a break for a mini book club to discuss one another’s stories and whether they like them.
+To get ideas, start with the best Christmas books.

 Make a gingerbread house

-Here’s another beloved holiday tradition that’s perfect for drumming up the excitement before the big day.
-Play some Christmas music and gather around a gingerbread house that’ll be the envy of the neighborhood.
+Here’s another beloved holiday tradition that’s perfect for drumming up excitement before the big day.
+Put on some Christmas music and gather around a gingerbread house that’ll be the envy of the neighborhood.
 Here are our favorite gingerbread house ideas for some inspiration.

 Try on new Christmas jammies

-There are lots of variations on “one present on Christmas Eve” traditions.
-Another is to gift a new pair of festive Christmas pajamas every year, especially when your kids are young and outgrow their current pajamas in a year anyway.
+There are lots of variations on the “one present on Christmas Eve” tradition.
+One is to gift a new pair of festive Christmas pajamas every year, especially when your kids are young and outgrow their current pajamas in a year anyway.
 Wear those new threads to bed and wake up nice and cozy in them on Christmas morning.
-Leave those PJs on for your annual Christmas Eve family photo!
+Be sure to leave the PJs on for your annual Christmas Eve family photo!

 Create a hot chocolate bar

 Skip the fancy dinner in favor of Chinese food or your favorite takeout.
-Interestingly, Chinese food on Christmas also follows the Jewish American tradition of eating the meal on a holiday when most other restaurants are closed.
+Interestingly, Chinese food on Christmas also follows the Jewish American tradition of eating the cuisine on a holiday when most other restaurants are closed.
 Today, Chinese restaurants are notoriously busy at Christmastime, and Google searches for “Chinese food” also peak during the holiday.
-Bonus points if you support a local small business!

 Play Christmas games